Authentication¶

 Overview¶

-CCProxy API handles authentication in two layers: 1.
+CCProxy API handles authentication in multiple layers: 1.
 Claude Authentication: Your Claude subscription credentials for accessing Claude AI 2.
+OpenAI/Codex Authentication: Your ChatGPT Plus credentials for accessing the Response API 3.
 API Authentication: Optional token authentication for securing access to the proxy endpoints

 Important: Authentication Methods¶

-CCProxy supports two different authentication methods that use separate credential storage:
+CCProxy supports multiple authentication methods with separate credential storage:

 Claude CLI Authentication (Claude Code Mode)¶